Catherine Ulrich Milliken

 Dartmouth Hitchcock Medical Center, Lebanon, New Hampshire

-Introducing a new practice like SBIRT can be a challenge in any setting.
+Introducing a new practice like Screening, Brief Intervention, and Referral to Treatment (SBIRT) can be a challenge in any setting.
 In the Dartmouth Hitchcock Medical Center (DHMC) Perinatal Addiction Treatment Program (PATP) we faced the added challenge of implementing a new practice across three departments and two institutions.

 That’s where my previous experience with the NIATx model came into play.
 I was fortunate to be a part of a NIATx STAR-SI grant in Maine while working for Crossroads for Women (Crossroadsme.org).
 Over three years beginning in late 2006, the ten state-provider partnerships used the NIATx diffusion model to accomplish four goals: build state capacity to improve access and retention; build payer/provider partnerships that drive the improvement process; implement payer improvement strategies; and implement performance monitoring and feedback systems.